mcregalado/cisco_network_documentation/cisco_netacad/lab6_monitoring_network_using_networkcontroller/README.md

 # Part 1: Implement a Network Controller

-## Step 1: Connect the Network Controller to switch: Office-SW1
+## Connect the Network Controller to switch: Office-SW1
 1. In the **Wiring Closet**, locate the preconfigured Network Controller on the shelf.
 2. Had moved the controller to the Rack and powered it on.
 3. Connecting the ports **Network Controller G0 and Office-SW1 Gi1/0/19** using a *copper straight-through cable*.